 Email marketers often find the unsubscribe rate to be one of the discouraging email marketing metrics, as it represents the percentage of recipients who opt out of your mailing list to stop receiving future messages from you.

 - Calculating the unsubscribe rate: you can calculate this rate by dividing the number of unsubscribes by the number of delivered emails.

 A 2023 research by Neuailes Global shows that the average unsubscribe rate for email campaigns is 0.17%.
-Generally, an unsubscribe rate higher than 0.5% is regarded as unfavorable.
+If more than 0.5% of recipients unsubscribe, experts generally consider this rate unfavorable.

 The unsubscribe rate doesn’t present an entirely accurate picture of the health of your list.
 Not everyone goes through the formal unsubscribe process when they grow tired of seeing your messages.
-They might perhaps delete your email or leave it unread, but one thing is clear – they’re not engaged at all.
+Your recipients might delete your email or leave it unread, but one thing is clear – they show no engagement.
 That’s why the CTR and conversion rates are more well-rounded numbers to understand the overall engagement of your subscribers.
 Keep an eye out for unengaged subscribers so that you can remove them at some point.

 Don’t always take losing subscribers as a negative indicator, as not everyone is a great fit.
 When you eliminate unengaged subscribers, you make room for the right people on your list.
 However, checking the unsubscribes every month helps you calculate the growth rate and enables you to understand which areas to improve.

 Getting unsubscribes is more than normal, but it could be a problem if you see a significant uptick of people leaving your list.
 In this case, look at the timing of the unsubscribe increase and analyze the email, campaign, or overall marketing tactics that might’ve caused the increase.